 Yes, that is correct.
 I guess that there would be a few Stuart Smiths working in the film industry.

-At the present time, it seems you work in Thailand as financial advisor.
-In a few words, and if that is not too private, could you tell us about what you did between your last film and the present time?
+At the present time, it seems you work in Thailand as a financial advisor.
+In a few words - and if that is not too private - could you tell us about what you did between your last film and the present time?
 Was this your first job to start with, or did you chose this career after quitting the film business?